 LS Cable completes 1st plant in Africa

-A press release said that LSC&S established a joint venture with a local cable installation company, MAN, Tenth of Ramadan City, near Cairo, in January 2020.
-The company wants to expand its market presence to East African and Middle Eastern countries, which have a Free Trade Agreement (FTA) with Egypt.
+In January 2020, LSC&S formed a joint venture with local cable installation companyย MANย inย Tenth of Ramadan City, an important industrial hub near Cairo.
+Through this partnership, the company aims to expand into East African and Middle Eastern countries that have aย Free Trade Agreement (FTA)ย with Egypt.

 Share